TL;DR — 10 Best WhatsApp Chatbot Platforms

 AI Capabilities

-The best AI chatbots are powered by LLMs and learn from your own business knowledge sources like your website and documentation.
-But not all AI is equal — some platforms apply an AI label to basic keyword matching.
+The best AI chatbots are powered by large language models and learn from your own business knowledge sources like your website and documentation.
+But buyers should separate three levels of capability before deciding.

 Automation